berichsen/DarkOceanEyes/README.md

 # DarkOceanEyes
 We are a designing unmanned autonomous vehicles to video every cubic kilometer of the ocean.
-We want to get a wide array of people like you to help cooperate and achieve this challening goal.
+We are the only people in the world working on the important problem of trying to explore the entire ocean, and we need your help.

 ##The Problem
-Ocean explortation has been slow and expensive.
-The lack of innovation, and imagination has been sad.
-The ocean has been overshadowed by space.
-There are so many interesting creatures that offer life saving medicines.
-There are so many creatures that are undiscovered, and may die before we discover them (luckily we can at least get them on camera) due to our polluting of the ocean and climate change.
-If we can at least get them on camera we can have a better understanding of solution.
-Since so much of the ocean has been unexplored we have a very poor understanding of human impact on ocean.
-Oceanograpy and marine biology, we hypothesize is a very incomplete science because so little of the ocean is explored.
-The other issue is we don't see much innovation in the UAVs, so much of our society has been information technology innovation and not much innovation in atoms.
-We want to get scientists, engineers, artists, and enthusiasts excited about the ocean.
-It is unacceptable that in 2021 so much of the ocean is unknown to us, yet we have landed a man on the moon and many rovers millions of miles away on mars.
+About 85% of the ocean is unexplored.
+The ocean contains life-saving medical treatments through fish, important history, species that would further elucidate evolution, exploitable natural resources, information on human pollution impact and global warming, and much more.
+Due to the death and destruction of marine life, we may kill many species of fish before we can even study them, losing knowledge about life on Earth FOREVER.
+We are missing out on a lot of knowledge that can change the course of humanity for the better.
+The progress and innovation has been slow and unimpressive.
+For the year 2021, when I write this, I find this unacceptable.

+##Our Solution
+We want to send unmanned autonomous vehicles across the entire volume of the ocean and record it on video.
+To get a video of the ocean, would mean at least we have a visual picture of the ocean before a large percentage potentially gets destroyed.

+##What We Will Achieve
+We think the video footage will have the following benefits:
+	- A better holistic understanding of the ocean
+	- Discover of new species of marine life
+	- Inspire others to explore the ocean
+	- Understand the effects of pollution

+We think our freely available designs:
+	- Bring down the costs of unmanned autonomous vehicles

 ##Why us?
 If we didn't tackle this issue, would someone else?
 We found the answer to be a resounding no!
 Yes, there are organizations that are making